-Where is triclosan found?
+Where is triclosan used?

-What problems are associated with triclosan?
+What health problems are associated to triclosan?

 HOW TO AVOID TRICLOSAN